The Research Behind "Earthing" & How To Reap Its Potential Benefits

 "The Earth's surface is negatively charged with free electrons—meaning that the Earth has an abundance of free (negatively charged) electrons that travel and rapidly reduce positive charge," Ober tells mbg.
 "Example: When standing barefoot on the earth, the body absorbs these free electrons and equalizes to the earth's negative charge."

-In support of this idea, Ober points to over 20 peer-reviewed studies that found that earthing can ease pain and inflammation, boost mood, lower blood pressure, and lessen cardiovascular risks.
-Funnily enough, none of these studies were actually conducted outside.
+In support of this idea, Ober points to over 20 peer-reviewed studies that found that earthing can ease pain and inflammation1, boost mood2, lower blood pressure3, and increase the surface charge on red blood cells, thereby reducing blood viscosity and clumping, which is associated with cardiovascular risk.
+And funnily enough, none of these studies were actually conducted outside.
 Instead, participants and placebo groups both stood on mats or slept on mattress pads, some of which were electrically charged to simulate the conditions that one would find outdoors.
 Full disclosure: Ober's company sells these products, too, so while these results are compelling, more research needs to be done to verify them.

 "The consensus is that it's not curative," board-certified neurologist Ilene Ruhoy, M.D., Ph.D., says of the medical world's view of earthing, "but can be recommended within an integrative plan for mostly preventive but also therapeutic, health management.
 Most research is done within the alternative medical world and is not regularly discussed among traditional doctors."